-Government and non-profit employees can get their loans forgiven in as little as 10 years on Public Service Loan Forgiveness (PSLF).
+Government and non-profit employees can get their loans forgiven in as little as ten years on Public Service Loan Forgiveness (PSLF).
 Under PSLF, when the debt is forgiven, there are no taxes.

 Supercharging Federal Loan Repayment and Retirement Savings

 Those with access to a 401(k) at work can increase their savings rate and get their student loan payments lowered by contributing extra to the 401(k).
-The reason this works is that 401(k) contributions are done on a pre-tax basis and it lowers the taxpayers Adjusted Gross Income.
+The reason this works is that 401(k) contributions are made on a pre-tax basis, and it lowers the taxpayers Adjusted Gross Income.

 - Lowers their tax bill,

 - Sets aside extra money for retirement, and;